What is Bohemian Mysticism?

 The sentiment behind that statement is one of the reasons for ritual in any practice although it isn’t something people do for the most part.
 I remember as a youth sitting in church seeing people sitting in the pews distracted.
 Some would make grocery lists, some would doodle or fondle the hymnals in a bored and distracted way and some would just sleep.
 Ritual is a way to take action and it is helpful as it opens the door to accountability, insight and empowerment.
 It also puts one in a position to ruminate on their own intentions rather than some abstract dogmatic religions intentions for them.

 *The rituals contained within this site are the ones most requested over the course of time.
-If you have any questions feel free to contact me.
+If you have any questions or would like me to add something, feel free to contact me.